Learn more about NVU Online

 Do I have to be a Vermont resident to apply to NVU Online?

 No!
-While nearly all NVU Online students pay in-state rates*, you can be located anywhere in the U.S. and complete your degree via NVU Online.
+You can be located anywhere in the U.S. and complete your degree via NVU Online.
 Learn more about tuition and fees for NVU Online students.

 Can I complete an NVU Online degree faster than a campus-based degree?

 NVU Online students are eligible to participate in 14-week or intensive 7-week courses.
 While it is possible that students who take consecutive 7-week courses would be able to complete their degree requirements relatively quickly, be aware that not all courses are offered as 7-week intensives.